KahWee - Web Development, AI Tools & Tech Trends

 Installing MySQL and PHP 5.6

-Install MySQL, PHP 5.6, and the mcrypt extension (which many PHP frameworks require):
+Install MySQL, PHP 5.6, and mcrypt (which many PHP frameworks require):

 brew install mysql